theima/ein/README.md

 #### View Model

 The model used by an application should be defined specifically for that application.
-Unless the backend is just pure data storage a View Model should be created from the data retrieved externally.
-It is separated from the domain model.
-It will hold a lot of view specific data.
+Unless the backend is just pure data storage a view model should be created from the data retrieved externally.
+The view model should separated from the domain model and hold view specific data.
+The view model should be molded from the domain model and will probably be very similar but adapted to view usage.
+The view model should hold actual values and avoid having values as `undefined` and prefer using default values.
+However do consider changing the domain model based on the needs of the view, it is after all logical to mold the model after what is being displayed to the user.

+Keep the translation between the two models close to the data transfer, e.g. before setting the data in the router or before adding as a payload on an action.
 The reason for this is that any changes to the external models will only affect the functions converting between the two model types.
-Keep the translation between the two models close to the data transfer, e.g. before setting the data in the router or before adding as a payload on an action.
 Also send view models to the parts responsible for sending updates to the backend and let them be in charge of conversion.

+If the view model isn't adapted to a view, either adapt the view model to fit all existing views or use an aggregate, either by using a [map](#maps) or a [translator](#translator).
+If a view needs a lot of data specific for layout consider creating a derivate, a render model, instead.
+The render model is created by the view model, it could of course be created as a property of the aggregate being sent to the view.
+Most of the time the render model should be the model given to the view.

-##### Creating the View Model.
+##### Creating the View Model

 The view should have its own model, but most likely it will be very similar to the domain model.
 It is also important to let the needs of the view help shape the domain model as well.

-Transform the data recieved to simplify rendering of the view.
-For instance if there is a check on serveral properties to show a value aggregate them into a single property when sent to a view.
+Transform the data received to simplify rendering of the view.
+For instance if there is a check on several properties to show a value aggregate them into a single property when sent to a view.
 Or transform an array to a more descriptive object.

 Although it is important to remember to keep the parts that needs to go back to the backend as simple as possible to convert back.
 But be careful of adding several properties on the View Model for the same thing, the updating of the view model might get complex, instead deliver data by aggregation to the views.